CiscoDevNet/ncc/README.md

                         default operation and a single commit when candidate config supported.
 If only writable-running support,
                         ALL operations will be attempted.
+  -w, --where           Print where script is and exit
 ```

 In subsequent sections some of its capabilities will be expanded on.